BennyStrobes/Strober-lab-website/research/index.md

 # {% include icon.html icon="fa-solid fa-dna" %}Research overview

-We outline four research directions that are currently of great interest to the group, though we are always open to exploring new ideas and collaborations.
+Below are four research directions that are currently of great interest to the group.
+That said, we are always open to exploring new ideas and collaborations.

 {% include section.html %}